valiton/harbourmaster-docs/quick-start-guide.md

 [http://usermanager.thunder.dev/demo](http://usermanager.thunder.dev/demo/)

-### Harbourmaster
+As described in the [Usermanager](/Usermanager.md) chapter, you can configure an SMTP server to handle user registrations.
+It is, however, still possible to create users using the usermanager for testing purposes, even without any SMTP configurations.

 [http://harbourmaster.thunder.dev](http://harbourmaster.thunder.dev/)

 # Configuring the Drupal Module

-For the installation and configuration of the Drupal Module, please refer to the chapter [Drupal Module](drupalmodule.md)
+For the installation and configuration of the Drupal Module, please refer to the chapter [Drupal Module](drupalmodule.md).
+Once installed, users will be able to register and log in using `<YOUR_DRUPAL_URL>/harbourmaster/login`.

 # General outline for your production setup